ConductorOne/baton-pulumi-cloud/README.md

   help               Help about any command

 Flags:
-      --client-id string             The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string         The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                         help for baton-pulumi
+      --access-token string              required: The access token for the Pulumi Cloud organization ($BATON_ACCESS_TOKEN) --client-id string                 The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string             The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                      The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                             help for baton-pulumi-cloud
-      --log-format string            The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string             The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning                 If this connector supports provisioning, this must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING)
+      --log-format string                The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string                 The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --org-name string                  required: The name of the Pulumi Cloud organization ($BATON_ORG_NAME) --otel-collector-endpoint string   The endpoint of the OpenTelemetry collector to send observability data to ($BATON_OTEL_COLLECTOR_ENDPOINT)
+  -p, --provisioning                     This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING)
-      --ticketing                    This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                      version for baton-pulumi
+      --skip-full-sync                   This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing                        This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                          version for baton-pulumi-cloud

-Use "baton-pulumi [command] --help" for more information about a command.
+Use "baton-pulumi-cloud [command] --help" for more information about a command.
 ```